blebon/directChillFoam/docs/source/tutorials/Vreeman2002.rst

 Run the application
 ===================

-In the case directory, run:
+Once the case has been setup, run `directChillFoam` in the case directory:

 .. code-block:: console

+  $ cd directChillFoam/tutorials/heatTransfer/directChillFoam/Vreeman2002
   $ directChillFoam

 Post-processing